obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Switch editors by ctrl+alt+arrow
++ Only process events we care about
 + Add cursors to editors and implement editing
     + Add an event system
 + Position two editors side by side with some margins